composer/composer/doc/05-repositories.md

-If your repository only has a small number of packages, and you want to avoid the 404-requests, you can also specify an `"available-packages"` key in `packages.json` which should be an array with all the package names that your repository contain.
+If your repository only has a small number of packages, and you want to avoid the 404-requests, you can also specify an `"available-packages"` key in `packages.json` which should be an array with all the package names that your repository contains.
 Alternatively you can specify an `"available-package-patterns"` key which is an array of package name patterns (with `*` matching any string, e.g. `vendor/*` would make Composer look up every matching package name in this repository).